ThomasClemons/ai-case-study/README.md

 ## Overview and Origin

 JPMorgan Chase & Co. is an American multinational financial services firm headquartered in New York City.
 It is the largest bank in the United States and the world's largest bank by market capitalization as of 2023.
-As the largest of the [Big Four](https://en.wikipedia.org/wiki/Big_Four_(banking)#United_States "JP Morgan Chase, Bank of America, Citigroup, and Wells Fargo") banks, the firm is considered [systemically important](https://en.wikipedia.org/wiki/Systemically_important_financial_institution "a bank, insurance company, or other financial institution whose failure might trigger a financial crisis.") by the Financial Stability Board.
+As the largest of the [Big Four](https://en.wikipedia.org/wiki/Big_Four_(banking)#United_States "JPMorgan Chase, Bank of America, Citigroup, and Wells Fargo") banks, the firm is considered [systemically important](https://en.wikipedia.org/wiki/Systemically_important_financial_institution "a bank, insurance company, or other financial institution whose failure might trigger a financial crisis.") by the Financial Stability Board.
 Its size and scale have often led to enhanced regulatory oversight as well as the maintenance of an internal ["Fortress Balance Sheet"](https://www.youtube.com/watch?v=G8DvO205ZU0 "https://www.youtube.com/watch?v=G8DvO205ZU0") of capital reserves.
 [Wikipedia](https://en.wikipedia.org/wiki/JPMorgan_Chase "https://en.wikipedia.org/wiki/JPMorgan_Chase")

 ### Company Profile